HeyCLI/heyCLI_client/README.md

 ## IMPORTANT
 The setup command will upload your command history as is.
 We will add tooling to anonymise and clean the history from potential sensitive data in the future

-## Support

-Encounter any issues? please open an issue or email me at hadiazzouni@heycli.com

-Also, for timely updates, please follow [@hadiazouni](https://twitter.com/hadiazouni) on Twitter

 ## Demo & use cases

 ![alt text](https://github.com/HeyCLI/heyCLI_client/blob/main/assets/demo_heycli.gif)